mollie/commercetools-connector/docs/CancelPayment.md

 In order to use this functionality, the customer must have a payment which is created and not has been paid yet.

 Technically, the CommerceTools Payment object needs to include 3 transactions:
-- 1 transaction with type = `Authorization`, state = `Pending`.
+- 1 transaction with type = `Authorization`, state = `Success`.
 This transaction should also store the targeted Mollie Payment ID in `interactionId`.
 - 1 transaction with type = `CancelAuthorization`, state = `Initial`.
 This transaction is to point out that the customer is wanting to cancel the payment.

 From the Mollie side, a payment is marked as cancelable if its `isCancelable` is true.
 For further information, please have a look at [Mollie docs](https://docs.mollie.com/reference/cancel-payment)